Coronado, Panama

 When we asked expats and global nomads about their social experiences in Coronado, they replied:

 "Coronado is a popular beach town in Panama, and the social scene is vibrant and lively.
 There are plenty of restaurants, bars, and cafes to explore, and the nightlife is bustling with live music and dancing.
 The beach is a great place to relax and soak up the sun, and there are plenty of activities to enjoy, such as surfing, fishing, and kayaking.
 Coronado is also home to a variety of cultural events, such as art exhibitions, music festivals, and theater performances.
-With its beautiful beaches, lively nightlife, and cultural attractions, Coronado is a great place to socialize and have fun," said one expat living in Coronado.
+With its beautiful beaches, lively nightlife, and cultural attractions, Coronado is a great place to socialize and have fun," remarked one expat in Coronado.

 What advice to expats in Coronado have about housing?